Sri Chinmoy

-Chinmoy Kumar Ghose (27 August 1931 – 11 October 2007), better known as Sri Chinmoy, was an Indian spiritual leader who taught meditation in the West after moving to New York City in 1964.
-Chinmoy established his first meditation center in Queens, New York, and eventually had 7,000 students in 60 countries.
-A prolific author, artist, poet, and musician, he also held public events such as concerts and meditations on the theme of inner peace.
+Chinmoy Kumar Ghose (27 August 1931 – 11 October 2007), better known as Sri Chinmoy, was an Indian spiritual leader who taught meditation in the United States after moving to New York City in 1964.
+Chinmoy established his first meditation center in Queens, New York, and eventually had seven thousand students in 60 countries.
+He was an author, artist, poet, and musician; he also held public events such as concerts and meditations on the theme of inner peace.
 Chinmoy advocated a spiritual path to God through prayer and meditation.
 He advocated athleticism including distance running, swimming, and weightlifting.
 He organized marathons and other races, and was an active runner and, following a knee injury, weightlifter.
+Some ex-members have accused Chinmoy of running a cult.

 Biography

 Early years in India

-Chinmoy was the youngest of seven children, born in Shakpura, Boalkhali Upazila, in the Chittagong District of East Bengal, British India (now Bangladesh).
+Chinmoy was the youngest of seven children, born in Shakpura, Boalkjhali Upazila, in the Chittagong District of East Bengal, British India (now Bangladesh).
 He lost his father to illness in 1943, and his mother a few months later.
-Chinmoy began his serious practice of meditation at the age of 11.
+Chinmoy began his practice of meditation at the age of 11.
 In 1944, the 12-year-old Chinmoy joined his brothers and sisters at the Sri Aurobindo Ashram in Pondicherry, where his elder brothers Hriday and Chitta had already established a presence.
 It was Chitta that gave Chinmoy his name which means "full of divine consciousness".

 In the ashram he spent the next 20 years in spiritual practice, including meditation, study in Bengali and English literature, athletics, and work in the ashram's cottage industries.
 Chinmoy claimed that for about eight years, he was the personal secretary to the General Secretary of the ashram, Nolini Kanta Gupta.
 Chinmoy translated his writings from Bengali into English.